soundasobject21/syllabus/README.md

 ## Course Organization/Method of Instruction

 The goal of this course is to create an interactive work _together_.
-To achieve this, we&#39;ll adopt a philosophy to &quot;embrace unpredictability in the medium and with each other.&quot;
+To achieve this, we&#39;ll adopt a philosophy to _embrace unpredictability in the medium and with each other_.

 Each class will start with a warm-up activity that will aim to help us internalize:

 - Listening as a form of collaboration
 - Improvisation as collaboration

 Technical skills and programming will be approached as a creative process with a focus on prototyping as a methodology for project development.
+The rapid development of projects in-class is meant to encourage the prototype approach to project development.

 So, in addition to our warm-up activity, the class will continue with either a lecture, usually programming focused, or workshop where the class breaks into smaller groups to create a work based on a given prompt.
 These group projects should use the skills that we just learned in class and also introduce your own artistic practice to the collaboration.

 For students in different time-zones:

 - Workshop days will be noted in advance.
 Given the collaborative nature of this class, you are encouraged to attend the workshop days
-- Lectures will be recorded and archived for asynchronous attendance
+- All classes will be recorded and archived for asynchronous attendance
 - When you cannot attend, please follow up on discord or by email.
 We will work something out!

 ## Course Requirements